-This the third of my five part blog, each week dealing with ten states listed alphabetically.
+This is the third of my five part blog, each week dealing with ten states listed alphabetically.

 Everyone's home state has special…and weird…claims to fame, maybe even weirder than you realize.
 For every proud historical landmark, event and hero your state has produced, there are countless bizarre ones it can claim.
 I hope you enjoy these random pieces of trivia about the states.